 - 84% of C-level execs use social media in making purchasing decisions.

-So, how to tap into the power of this strategy for finding and engaging with your prospects on social media?
+How to tap into the power of this strategy and leverage it to find and engage with your prospects on social media?

 We’ve asked our LinkedIn community to share their best tips and tricks.

-Let’s talk about do’s and don’ts of social selling first.
+Let’s talk about the do’s and don’ts of social selling first.

 1. Do’s of Social Selling